icodewith-ai/icodewithai-code/README.md

 ## Documentation

-Comprehensive documentation is available in the `.vibedocs/` directory.
+Check out the comprehensive documentation available in the `.vibedocs/` directory.